currymud/sasha/docs/Architecture.md

 - **Separation of Concerns**: Grammar, dispatch, effects, and constraint solving are cleanly separated

-The result is a system where the same text adventure command can produce different behavior through effect-driven key swapping, while maintaining type safety and predictable dispatch semantics within the constrained interactive fiction domain.
+The result is a system where the same text adventure command can produce different behavior through effect-driven key swapping, while maintaining type safety and predictable dispatch semantics.